LivePersonInc/developer-center/pages/documents/BotsAndAutomation/BotConnectors/WatsonAssistant.md

 Figure 2.8 Text fields filled example

 If you are using **JSON Editor** you can use following JSON structure to create text responses.
-The example below showed two text responses defined that will come sequentially.
+The example below shows two text responses defined that will come sequentially.

 ```json
 {